dyodx/sovereign/client/README.md

 for development
 `pnpm run dev`

-# Reown (@deprecated - removed and replace with @privy-io)
+# wallet - @privy-io
-- using js implementation (no svelte)
-- use the appkit actions to manually open stuff https://docs.reown.com/appkit/javascript/core/actions#open-and-close-the-modal

-# Todo
-- [x] add toggle to show news on mobile view (root layout design)
+- uses twitter for the authentication
+- `$lib/wallet/txHelpers.ts` is the main file for interacting with the chain
+- privy initiated on `/dash` page and passed around via `walletStore` and `privyStore`

 # TODO PWA
-- [ ] add notifications
+- [ ] add notifications (working but need to link it to something dynamic)
+    - check `/` (landing page) to test the notifications.
+Open in chrome and install as PWA.
+    - on mac, open Notifications & Focus, enable Chrome and Google Chrome Helper

 # TODO 2
-- [x] recruit citizen: move everything to the button
-    - move it above my citizens with recruit
-    - ditch modal and just go to confirmation screen
 - [ ] balances
-    - add a "your total sol balance" (maybe where question mark is?)
+    - [x] add a "your total sol balance" (maybe where question mark is?)
-    - need a deposit sol button
+    - need a copy/paste of address
     - withdrawl sol
-- [x] add reown wallet - https://reown.com/
 - [ ] deposit sol
-- [ ] add twitter auth to confirm your account
-- [ ] add stake modal to citizen (design).
-Just stake or not stake to a certain nation
     - modal should show stats
 - [ ] inbox for bounties
     - bounties are where you can trigger PoW

-- [ ] make wallet persistent?